 Think about what are the most repeating questions and issues your clients stumble upon.

-However, if you are creating the chatbot yourself using a platform, you need to consider which of these questions, words, phrases your chatbot has to understand.
+However, if you are creating the chatbot yourself using a platform, you need to consider which questions, words, phrases your chatbot has to understand.
 And it’s better to be specific and collect as many ways of saying the same thing as possible to train the bot.

-For example, the customer can ask the bot about your working hours in many ways: “What are your working hours?”, “When does your shop close?”, “When does your shop on 5th Avenue start working?”, etc.
+For example, the customer can ask the bot about your working hours in many ways: “What are your working hours?”, “When does your shop close?”, “When does your shop on 5th Avenue start working?” etc.

 When you have settled with the main part of the flow – Q&As, there are other conversational elements you need to consider:

 - Greeting – to say hello or start a conversation.